Country of origin

 based on an RPK light machine gun.
 It has been rechambered for

-7.62x54 mm ammunition and restyled to look like SVD.
-Action parts
+7.62x54 mm rimmed ammunition and restyled to look like SVD.
+The

 were stretched and strengthened to coupe with a more powerful round.